Maksim2498/mc-commands/README.md

 Will be added soon... (maybe)

-As usage example you can now see [this plugin](https://github.com/Maksim2498/mc-cpspeed).
+As a usage example you can now see [this plugin](https://github.com/Maksim2498/mc-cpspeed).